 Here's our Native Mammal Checklist.

-Our checklist includes 251 bird species, three of which are represented by two subspecies.
-Thirty-one are threatened species, including one preliminary determination.
+Our checklist includes 255 bird species, 4 of which are represented by 2 subspecies.
+38 are threatened species.

 The number of honeyeater species has increased to 29, but the checklist below has fewer species overall than the nomination.

-Additional bird species have been recorded in adjacent farmland, wetlands and urban land, but not confirmed within the World Heritage Area itself, and hence are not included below.
+Additional bird species have been recorded in adjacent farmland, wetlands and urban land, but not confirmed within the World Heritage Area itself.
+Such species were included in the nomination but are not included below.

 Here's our Native Bird Checklist.

-Our checklist includes 71 reptile species, three of which are threatened species, a distinct increase in the number of reptile species known to occur in the area since its nomination for the World Heritage List.
+Our checklist includes 74 reptile species, 4 of which are threatened species, a distinct increase in the number of reptile species known to occur in the area since its nomination for the World Heritage List.

 One species, the Blue Mountains Swamp Skink Eulamprus leuraensis, is restricted entirely to the World Heritage Area and adjacent lands.